-Particle size plays a particularly significant role in inhalable drug production because particles from 2-15 µm settle in the alveolus.
-Therefore, regulatory agencies and manufacturers alike follow strict regulations regarding proper sizing and chemical specific detection of the useful active pharmaceutical ingredient, API particles as well as in the tight control of foreign particles in inhalable and nasal
+Particle size plays a particularly significant role in inhalable drug production, due to particles from 2-15 µm settling in the alveolus.
+Therefore, regulatory agencies and manufacturers alike follow strict regulations regarding proper sizing and chemical specific detection of the useful active pharmaceutical ingredient (API) particles, as well as in the tight control of foreign particles in inhalable and nasal inhalable.

-Particle size plays a particularly significant role in inhalable spray drugs, OINDP.
+Particle size plays a particularly compelling role in inhalable spray drugs - OINDP.

-Morphologically directed Raman spectroscopy is used to determine the chemically specific particle size distribution, CSPSD.
-This has an significant impact on bioequivalence and is therefore of use for de-formulation studies of originators products.
+Morphologically directed Raman spectroscopy is used to determine the chemically specific particle size distribution (CSPSD).
+This has an important impact on bioequivalence, and is consequently used for de-formulation studies of originator products.

-Early studies on Dry Powder Inhalers (DPI) showed that more than 95% of all foreign particles are organic (plastic and fibers) by origin and therefore cannot be attributed properly to any substance found through SEM/EDS analysis.
+Early studies on Dry Powder Inhalers (DPI) showed that more than 95% of all foreign particles are organic (plastic and fibers) by origin, and therefore cannot be attributed correctly to any substance found through SEM/EDS analysis.

-Particle size and shape data directs the Raman spectroscopy and delivers a chemical specific particle size distribution. rap.ID offers the world’s most efficient technical solutions to provide rapid and relevant information about API or contamination particles from 2-10 µm.
+Particle size and shape data directs the Raman spectroscopy, and delivers a chemical specific particle size distribution. rap.ID offers the world’s most efficient technical solutions to provide rapid and relevant information in regards of the API, or contamination particles from 2-10 µm.

-rap.ID contract testing services provide API and FPM identification method development and validation within an extremely short timeline.
+rap.ID’s contract testing services provide API and FPM identification method development and validation, within an extremely short timeline.
 Contact us today to streamline your new drug application, ANDA and NDA regarding FPM assessment.

-An overview of particles material found from a 15 year investigation on Dry Powder Inhalers in 6 different products.
+An overview of particle materials found during a 15 year investigation on Dry Powder Inhalers in 6 different products.